FVUS/wildkatze/_installation/(1) Download Wildkatze.md

 There is a set of .sh or shell script files present in bin folder.
 After copying files to ``` $HOME/dravvya```  they shall be present in ```$HOME/dravvya``` .
 These files are used to run the solver in various modes.

+#### Creating solver.sh file

+solver.sh is present in $HoME/bin folder and it is used to run the simulation.